 During recessionary times, some investors have sought more economically diverse markets to weather job losses and declines.
 However, now, in a time of slight economic uptick, Emerging Trends results indicate that investor sentiment is focused on job-producing industries and those markets that contain them, regardless of how diverse the businesses are that are producing those jobs.

+San Francisco.
 In 2013, San Francisco steals the Triple Crown from Washington, D.C., receiving top billing in the Emerging Trends investment, development, and housing categories.
 The market is driven by growth and a strong jobs outlook, led by technology and a structural change away from suburban and toward downtown.
 Continued infill interest is supported by providing one of the best transit systems in the country and a city center with walkability that is number two only to New York City.

 New York City.
 New York City makes a small move this year, stepping up two spots to second best investment prospect.
 However, investors still seem concerned about the run-up in prices.
 Demographics for the city prevail, with 20 percent of jobs being in the growing education and health care sectors and an important echo boomer population.
 Service-type jobs continue to develop, but a lag in goods-producing jobs is a concern.
-San Jose.